filecoin-project/filecoin-docs/content/en/networks/calibration/details/index.md

     - "/networks/calibration"
 ---

-Calibration network is the most realistic simulation of the Filecoin mainnet.
+The Calibration testnet is the most realistic simulation of the Filecoin mainnet.

-- Prospective storage providers can experience more realistic sealing performance and hardware requirements due to the use of final proofs constructions and parameters.
-- Prospective storage clients can store and retrieve real data on the network.
-Clients can participate in deal-making workflows and storage + retrieval functionality.
-- Same sector size as mainnet.
-The calibration network supports 32 GiB and 64 GiB sectors.
+Prospective storage providers can experience more realistic sealing performance and hardware requirements using final proofs constructions and parameters.
+Storage clients can store and retrieve _real data_ on the network.
+Clients can also participate in deal-making workflows and storage and retrieval functionality.
+The sector size on the Calibration testnet is the same as on the Filecoin mainnet; 32 GiB and 64 GiB sectors are supported.
+Finally, the Calibration testnet includes the Filecoin EVM-runtime features found on the Filecoin mainnet.

 **Maintainer**: [Protocol Labs](https://protocol.ai)